-Christmas, Hanukah, Thanksgiving, St Patrick’s day, 4th of July.
-These are all special days we mark on our calendars every year; each have their unique celebratory features.
-One in particular that has a cute way of celebrating is Easter.
+Christmas, Hanukah, Thanksgiving, St Patrick’s Day, July 4th.
+These are all special days we mark on our calendars every year; each has its unique aspects the celebration.
+One especially good way to celebrate Easter.

-What’s cute about Easter?
-We all know it’s the day of the resurrection, but it’s also the day when we become artists.
-Why’s that?
-Well, simply because the best part of Easter is the dipping of huge oval eggs into wet colorful paint.
-Yup, it’s time to make some Easter eggs!
+What is good about the Passover?
+We all know that it is the day of the resurrection, but it is also the day when we become artists.
+Why is that?
+Well, because the best part of the Passover is the immersion of large eggs in a circular watercolor.
+Yes, it’s time to make Easter eggs!

-I just love all the colors and the simplicity of those little color tablets from Paas.
-But this year Martha came out with that super cute Egg Dyeing App and I discovered the option of mixing your own colors with food coloring.
+I just love all the colors and simplicity of those little colorful tablets from Paas.
+But this year Martha came out with that great Egg Dyeing app and I found the option to mix your colors with food colors.

-How do you turn random eggs into bright, colorful artifices ready to be collected by the Easter bunnies you may ask?
-It’s really simple, let’s get creative.
+How do you turn random eggs into bright, colorful art objects ready to be collected by Easter rabbits?
+It’s really easy, let’s create.

-- Wipe the eggs with white vinegar before you dip them in the dyes, it helps the color go on more evenly.
+• Wipe the eggs with white vinegar before dipping the dye, it helps to keep the color even.

-- Mix 1 cup of hot water, 1 tablespoon of white vinegar and then whatever the number of drops the color wheel suggests to achieve the shades you like.
-You can simply mix two colors to give a new one.
-For example, you could mix red with blue to give a Royal purple Easter egg.
+• Add 1 cup of hot water, 1 teaspoon of white vinegar, and any number of drops the color wheel suggests to achieve your favorite shades.
+You can simply combine two colors to give a new one.
+For example, you can mix red and blue to give a purple Easter egg.

-As you can see, it’s really simple for all ages so the kids can also join in, it’s also a lot of fun and a great way to spend the holidays.
-Things can get really messy (well to be fair, working with paint always is) but the joy of Easter is realizing the fun in getting messy together.
-Just know you’d be doing a lot of cleaning afterwards.
-Well then, time to paint those eggs!
+As you can see, it is very easy for all ages to get kids involved, it is fun and a great way to spend the holidays.
+Things may be messy (well, the paintwork is always the same) but Easter fun is to see the fun of weaving together.
+Just know that you will be doing a lot of cleaning up after that.
+Well, it’s time to paint those eggs!